fortify-iq/sha2-attack/README.md

 # Simulator of the CDPA Based Attack on SHA2

+This repository implements the CDPA based attack on SHA2 as described in the paper [Carry-based Differential Power Analysis (CDPA) and its Application to Attacking HMAC-SHA-2](https://tches.iacr.org/index.php/TCHES/article/view/10955/10262).
+For the attack on HMAC SHA2 described in the same paper, see the repository [https://github.com/fortify-iq/hmac-attack](https://github.com/fortify-iq/hmac-attack) which is dependent on this repository.

 The attack assumptions are as follows.
 A device calculates the SHA2 (either 32-bit SHA256 or 64-bit SHA512) compression function, starting from a secret internal state, one round per clock cycle.
-The attacker feeds randomly distributed known inputs, and observes the side channel leakage traces.
+The attacker feeds the device randomly distributed known inputs, and observes the side channel leakage traces.
 This is exactly what happens in the second application of the compression function in both the inner and outer hashes of HMAC SHA2, so this attack can be used to discover both of these internal states (by attacking first the inner hash and then the outer hash).
 This enables the attacker to forge the HMAC SHA2 tag for arbitrary messages.
 The leakage model assumes that the Hamming distance between the consecutive internal states leaks.
 Optionally, a normally distributed random noise is added.
 The attack implemented here uses only the first two Hamming distances, and (when successful) produces a small set of candidates for the secret initial internal state.
 The correct candidate can be subsequently found by predicting the Hamming distances in the later rounds and comparing them to the actual traces.

 The repository contains two folders: